-All instructions, including class cancellation, student release, evacuation, and work/class resumption will be communicated through the broadcast media and UTMB website and in coordination with the Academic & Students Affairs Office and Departments, as appropriate.
+All instructions, including class cancellation, student release, evacuation, and work/class resumption will be communicated through the broadcast media and UTMB website and in coordination with the SHP Office of Academic & Student Affairs and SHP Departments, as appropriate.

 During and after an emergency, all employees and students will be called back to work and classes through broadcast media announcements, and information on the UTMB website.
 Students are encouraged to contact their respective departments during the preparation and re-entry stages rather than the Office of the Dean.

 SHP General Preparation List for Weather Emergencies

 - All Departments should have on hand the following:

 Sheet, polyethylene plastic, clear, 10' x 100', 4mm thick Plastic Bags, 3 mil, 39 gallon capacity, Ace trash bags, 24/box Silver Duct Tape, 2" wide, large roll 30 yd. and a 50 yd. roll (These items can be purchased through UTMB Materials Management.
 The Home Depot is also on the UTMB Vendor Listing.)